 Gather up a variety of leaves and flowers – a great excuse for a nature walk!
 The more colors you can find the better!

 If you’re going to make a composition as we did, you can arrange your flowers and leaves on a piece of paper in a way you like.
-You can also experiment with leaves one-by-one or on small squares of paper.
+You can also experiment with leaves one by one or on small squares of paper.
 Once you’re happy with your arrangement, gently flip the leaves over so they are face down.

-- Cover with wax paper
+Cover with wax paper.

-- Gently pull the wax paper off the top of your paper
+Gently pull the wax paper off the top of your paper.

 Slowly pull back the wax paper.
 There were so many “oooohhhhs” and “ahhhhhhs” from our crowd!
-The variety of colors was actually better than we thought we would get – and some looked different than what we had expected.
-Some leaves left very detailed prints, while others only left an outline around the outside.
+The variety of colors was actually better than we thought we would get – and some looked different than we had expected.
+Some leaves left detailed prints, while others only left an outline around the outside.

-- Optional: add watercolors and salt or collage
+Add watercolors and salt or collage (optional).

 Once you’ve finished, you can continue the experiment and art-making by painting your prints with watercolors and then sprinkling them with salt (this adds another layer of cool texture!).
 Or cut your prints into small pieces and collage them.